-where $a^{(m)}$ denotes the $m$-th derivative: the second identity follows from the first.
-In this way the inverse of $\partial_y$ preserves the algebra of pseudo-differential operators over $\caB$.

-It is important for this construction that the leading coefficient $i$ of $L$ is regular for the Lie algebra structure on $\H$ (i.e.\ the commutator of $i$ has minimal dimension 2).
-As a consequence, we ignore the component of $U_0$ which commutes with $i$.
+It is important for this construction that the leading coefficient $i$ of $L$ is regular for the Lie algebra structure on $\H$ (i.e.,\ the commutator of $i$ has minimal dimension 2).
+This means we may ignore the component of $U_0$ which commutes with $i$.

-The aim is to construct an infinite family of independent derivations on $\caB$ each of which commutes with $\dy$.
-One approach is to use the formal dressing construction to produce a subalgebra of the commutative algebra $Z(L)$ of all pseudo-differential operators (over $\caB\otimes\H$) which commute with $L$.
-The basis of this method lies in the following theorem. \begin{thm}[\cite{Wil79}] There exists a formal operator of the form
+The construction provides an infinite family of independent derivations on $\caB$, each of which commutes with $\dy$, via Lax equations.
+This is done via the formal dressing construction to produce a subalgebra of the commutative algebra $Z(L)$ of all pseudo-differential operators (over $\caB\otimes\H$) which commute with $L$.
+The method is summarised in the following two theorems. \begin{thm}[\cite{Wil79}] There exists a formal operator of the form